Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: The mth-Order Projection and Centroid Bodies

-The main tool we use in the proof of Theorem \ref{t:variationalformula} is the formula for the first variation of the volume of a Wulff shape.
-For a continuous function $f: \s \to (0, \infty)$, the Wulff shape (or Alexandrov body) of $f$ is
+The main tool we use in the proof of Theorem \ref{t:variationalformula} is the formula for the first variation of the volume of a Wulff shape, see Section~\ref{sec:wulff}.
+For $K\in\conbod,$ $r\geq 0$ and $\bar\theta\in\mathbb{S}^{nm-1}$, we define the convex set in $\R^n$